javier-caparo/aws-cloudformation-udacity-project2/README.md

                     "ExportName": "MyUdagramProject-LB-DNSName"
 ```

-3. You can connect to the BAstion HOST remotely and ping the WEb Servers for example
+3. You can connect to the BAstion HOST remotely and ping the WEb Servers for example .
+See "results" subdirectory on this repository to find screenshoots and some checks performeed.

 4. and also you can check that  your Web Servers were installed with NGINX:
 ```sh
 systemctl status nginx
 ```

+5. The configuration included a Scaling Up and Scaling down actions on WebServer AutoScalign group. so don't afraid if your ec2 isntances goes to terminated after 5 minutes ( cooldown period ) if you are not using them!!!! ( Nice !!)

 ## Built With

 * [Visual Studio Code](http://www.dropwizard.io/1.0.2/docs/) - Used as IDE to code